Dacast is pleased to introduce you to Dylan Schneibolk, who is going to share tips for making an eye-catching live video stream.

 What’s more, what you learn from how your audience reacts to your live stream will provide valuable information about what kind of content, influencers, frames, and layouts will perform well for future live events.
 Make sure you have access to a platform that provides you with analytics and specific information about your audience.

-For more on audience targeting strategies, retargeting, and distributing your audiences check out this blog.
+For more on audience targeting strategies, retargeting, and distributing your audiences to check out this blog.